menu

 Occupations and Workforce

-Kings Point is a decidedly white-collar village, with fully 89.81% of the workforce employed in white-collar jobs, well above the national average.
+Kings Point is a decidedly white-collar village, with fully 91.84% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kings Point is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Kings Point who work in sales jobs (20.56%), office and administrative support (17.78%), and management occupations (13.43%).
+There are especially a lot of people living in Kings Point who work in office and administrative support (18.67%), management occupations (14.08%), and sales jobs (13.02%).

 Setting & Lifestyle

 Kings Point is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In Kings Point, a lot of people use the subway to get to work every day though Kings Point is a relatively small village.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Kings Point has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

 Demographics